MetOffice/moci/Utilities/XiosBuildScripts/README.txt

 GYRE configuration.

 To run them individually, several environment variables need to be set up for each each script.
-These can be set up by running a script  in the setupScripts/ directory.
-See setupScripts/README.txt for more info.
+In the test/manual directory there are scripts that setup up the environment and then launch the relevant script.
+For example to run the xiosBuild.py script on the Cray XC40 platform, you can run the testing/manual/cray_xc40/runXiosBuild.py script.

 Testing the scripts